-- not be derived from skulls, spinal cord, vertebrae or other specified risk materials (refer Appendix 1)
+- not be derived from vertebrae from animals greater than 30 months of age, skulls, spinal cord, or other specified risk materials (refer Appendix 1)

 - not be cross-contaminated with other higher risk tissues

 - be subjected to a process that:

-- o includes all of the following steps:
+- includes all of the following steps:

 - pressure washing (degreasing)

 - acid demineralisation

 - prolonged acid or alkaline treatment

 - filtration

 - sterilisation at 138 °C or higher for a minimum of four seconds; or

-- o is outlined as satisfactory in the Scientific Steering Committee report on gelatin (Scientific Steering Committee 2003) or in EMEA/410/01 Rev. 3, s6.2(ii).
+- is outlined as satisfactory in EMEA/410/01 Rev. 3, s6.2(ii).